Skip to content

 • Labeling — Tag and annotate sessions, projects, or teams with custom labels for segmentation and drill-down analysis.

-• Natural language interface — Ask questions about your Claude Code sessions in plain English and get answers backed by your telemetry.
+• AI Copilot — Ask questions about your Claude Code sessions in plain English and get answers backed by your telemetry.

 Configuration Reference

-Below is a summary of the environment variables used in settings.json:
+Below is a summary of the environment variables used for the OTEL-only method:

 Variable Description